 MAIKO TAKEDA, finding inspiration in nature and the environment

 I met Maiko Takeda at the last London Fashion Week SS14.
-There she allowed me access to her latest creations – the headpieces from her collection ‘Atmospheric Reentry’-.
+There, she allowed me access to her latest creations – the headpieces from her collection ‘Atmospheric Reentry’.
 The very same pieces that Björk wore at the Hollywood Bowl earlier this year.
 She explained how she crafts her pieces.
-Maiko has developed special acetate sheets with a inkjet printer then cuts them up in different shapes and links them together with silver jump rings.
+Maiko makes special acetate sheets with an inkjet printer, then cuts them up in different shapes and links them together with silver jump rings.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What do you see as the ultimate discovery in the human history?

 So many things to list but I’d like to say lights- it’s such a magical thing to hold in your hands.

 Do you find creativity where there was once insanity?

 I like to pair down my ideas to the very essential elements in my final designs so that’s a logical process in the end, but through my early design development I always go through a vague and chaotic journey.

 If you would have to give up one of your five senses, which one would it be and why?